metocean/ingestion/observations.md

   - Wind Speed: Knots
   - Date and Time (NZT): 2000/12/22 12:44:00

-**Time Zone**: Different Time Zones are also supported but UTC is preferable.ssrth instead of the Magnetic North but that's not always the case.
+**Time Zone:** Different Time Zones are also supported but UTC is preferable.ssrth instead of the Magnetic North but that's not always the case.

+**Directional Variables:** such as Wind Direction and Current Direction, it's important to be mentioned during the set-up process if the data has been [Magnetic Corrected](https://en.wikipedia.org/wiki/Magnetic_declination) or not.
+This correction can be done at our side if not applied by the instrument.
+Often instruments can provide the angle related to the True north instead of the Magnetic North but that's not always the case.

-**Vertical position**: The vertical position of a measurement must be referred to MSL on WGS84.
+**Vertical position:** The vertical position of a measurement must be referred to MSL on WGS84.
 If not, the appropriate correction scheme must be mentioned at set-up time.

-**Latitude and Longitude**: It's assumed that all coordinates are in WGS84 datum, thus assumed that the coordinates are in SRID 4326.
+**Latitude and Longitude:** It's assumed that all coordinates are in WGS84 datum, thus assumed that the coordinates are in [SRID 4326](http://spatialreference.org/ref/epsg/wgs-84/).

-**Missing Values**: Sometimes an instrument will not have all variables available for all the records so missing values should be defined either as blank space in CSV or -999.
+**Missing Values:** Sometimes an instrument will not have all variables available for all the records so missing values should be defined either as blank space in CSV or -999.
 The first would be preferable, example:

 With values:
 ```